 Then, I took the baby to church for the first time.
 Sigh.
 That's all she wrote.
 Before I knew it, all my concrete determinations to slow down came to a screeching halt.
 Soon, I was back in the rat race wishing for those bygone days of peace and quiet.

-Leaders don't always have the luxury of sitting and lounging, but the instant we feel things getting too hectic, we can take notice and make some simple changes to slow things down a bit.
+can take notice and make some simple changes to slow things down a bit.

 When you feel yourself getting out of breath, what's your favorite way to stop and take a breather??
 Will you share some of your favorite ways that can inspire the rest of us?
 Do share!